haploidgenomics/nanopore_workshop/README.md

 Next, close the terminal window.

-Then, reopen a new terminal window to activate conda and install Snakemake.
+Then, reopen a new terminal window to activate conda.

-**Install Snakemake.**

 Next, you want to reset the autoactivation of conda to false.